 So what do I mean when I speak of symbols of self-fashioning?
 Heraldry provides a long tradition of “family-fashioning”, i.e., a unifying symbol behind which blood relatives can rally and mobilize their economic and political power.
 A Coat of arms is almost always a family affair that is intended to show the glory and uniqueness of a small collective in relation to other small collectives.
 Powerful families used inventive heraldic devices to set themselves apart and to show their ambitions to move upwards in the social hierarchy.

 Self-fashioning is the process of creating a social self and of taking conscious control of one’s public persona.
 In our day and age we speak of “image” to describe the celebrity’s, or indeed the individual’s, outward picture of themselves.
 Clothing, hair and even political views, are used as colors to paint one’s own portrait in the sight of the other.
 However, very few actually take the step to use symbols as “agents” or “ambassadors” for themselves.
-A signature color, or a plant or animal that one becomes associated with, would work wonders to help create one’s “image”.
-As such, the symbol becomes a “totem” or “herald” of the self.
+A signature color, or a plant or animal that one becomes associated with, would work wonders to create one’s “image”.
+As such the symbol becomes a “totem” or “herald” of the self.
 Now, speaking as both performance artist and Prince, I think self-fashioning has an accumulative effect where different layers of symbols add more weight and depth to the persona.
+Personal symbols are less stable than, for example, family-related heraldic symbols.
+Personal devices are temporary, fluid, susceptible to change, and they can be layered, adapted and used interchangeably.

 Using the above heraldic devices certainly “says” or “heralds” something about myself and my family.
 But they don’t confer any “individuality”, indeed, coats of arms are designed to do the exact opposite.